Angryrou/UDAO-release/docs/overview/code-dev-overview.md

     ```

-2. Integrate our built-in models (embedders and regressors) as listed in the above script for
+2. Integrate our built-in models (embedders and regressors) as listed in the above script for `2 weeks`
    - the black-box modeling approach
    - the white-box modeling approach

-3. Construct a synthetic toy example of adding a customized Models.
+     - deriving a separate toy example for test case

-### Optimization Module
+### Optimization Milestores

-1. The classes and functions (refactor into seperate files if needed)
+1. The classes and functions (refactor into separate files if needed) `3 weeks`
     ```python
     # moo.py
     # Author(s): Chenghao Lyu <chenghao at cs dot umass dot edu>